-Ontologies of Rock Art is the first publication to explore a wide range of ontological approaches to rock art interpretation, constituting the basis for ground-breaking studies on Indigenous knowledges, relational metaphysics, and rock imageries.
+Ontologies of Rock Art is the first publication to explore a wide range of ontological approaches to rock art interpretation, constituting the basis for groundbreaking studies on Indigenous knowledges, relational metaphysics, and rock imageries.

-The book contributes to the growing body of research on the ontology of images by focusing on five main topics: ontology as a theoretical framework; the development of new concepts and methods for an ontological approach to rock art; the examination of the relationships between ontology, images and Indigenous knowledges; the development of relational models for the analysis of rock images; and the impact of ontological approaches on different rock art traditions across the world.
+The book contributes to the growing body of research on the ontology of images by focusing on five main topics: ontology as a theoretical framework; the development of new concepts and methods for an ontological approach to rock art; the examination of the relationships between ontology, images, and Indigenous knowledges; the development of relational models for the analysis of rock images; and the impact of ontological approaches on different rock art traditions across the world.

-Generating new avenues of research in ontological theory, political ontology and rock art research, this collection will be relevant to archaeologists, anthropologists, and philosophers.
-In the context of an increasing interest in Indigenous ontologies, the volume will also be of interest to scholars in Indigenous Studies.
+Generating new avenues of research in ontological theory, political ontology, and rock art research, this collection will be relevant to archaeologists, anthropologists, and philosophers.
+In the context of an increasing interest in Indigenous ontologies, the volume will also be of interest to scholars in Indigenous studies.

 Table of Contents

-PART I: Philosophical and Historical Perspectives
+PART I Philosophical and Historical Perspectives

-Andrew M. Jones
+Andrew Meirion Jones

 David S. Whitley

-Oscar Moro Abadía and Amy Chase
+Oscar Moro Abadía and Amy A. Chase

-PART II: Rock Art and Indigenous Knowledges
+PART II Rock Art and Indigenous Knowledges

-John Bradley, Amanda Kearney and Liam M. Brady.
+John Bradley, Amanda Kearney, and Liam M. Brady

-Chapter 7.
-Lines of Becoming: Rock Art, Ontology, and Indigenous Knowledge Practices
+7 Lines of Becoming: Rock Art, Ontology, and Indigenous Knowledge Practices

 Inés Domingo Sanz

-PART III: Humans, Animals, and More-Than-Human Beings
+PART III Humans, Animals, and More-than-Human Beings

-Chapter 10.
-‘When elephants were people’: Elephant/human images of the Olifants River, Western Cape, South Africa
+10 "When Elephants Were People": Elephant/Human Images of the Olifants River, Western Cape, South Africa

-John Parkington and Jose M. de Prada-Samper
+John Parkington and Jose M. De Prada-Samper

 Carolyn E. Boyd